julienherrero/awesome-list/README.md

 - [GetStream/whatsApp-clone-compose](https://github.com/GetStream/whatsApp-clone-compose) - 📱 WhatsApp clone project demonstrates modern Android development built with Jetpack Compose and Stream Chat/Video SDK for Compose.
 - [GiuseppeGiacoppo/RemoteConfig](https://github.com/GiuseppeGiacoppo/RemoteConfig) - RemoteConfig is a Kotlin library that lets you manage all your remote configuration without requiring developers to manually download each configuration and integrate them into the Kotlin application.
 - [Goooler/StringResExporter](https://github.com/Goooler/StringResExporter) - A utility designed to facilitate the export and import of string resources between Android projects and XLS files.
-- [GradleUp/nmcp](https://github.com/GradleUp/nmcp) - New Maven Central Publishing
+- [GradleUp/nmcp](https://github.com/GradleUp/nmcp) - Publish your libraries to the Central Portal
 - [GuilhE/Expressus](https://github.com/GuilhE/Expressus) - Kotlin Multiplatform Coffee Machine
 - [GuilhE/SharedPrefs-ktx](https://github.com/GuilhE/SharedPrefs-ktx) - Save and load objects from SharedPreferences in a faster and simpler way with Kotlin Extensions 🎉
 - [GuilhE/WhosNext](https://github.com/GuilhE/WhosNext) - Kotlin Multiplatform Timer
 - [GwonHyeok/StickySwitch](https://github.com/GwonHyeok/StickySwitch) - ⭐️ beautiful switch widget with sticky animation ⭐️
-- [Hamza417/Inure](https://github.com/Hamza417/Inure) - An elegant and beautiful premium Android app manager for rooted and non-rooted devices with a built-in terminal, analytics, debloat, stats and various other features with an custom theme engine, developed with purely custom UI design and reproducible build.
+- [Hamza417/Inure](https://github.com/Hamza417/Inure) - An elegant and beautiful premium Android app manager for rooted and non-rooted devices with a built-in terminal, analytics, virustotal, debloat, stats and various other features with an custom theme engine, developed with purely custom UI design and reproducible build.
 - [Hamza417/Positional](https://github.com/Hamza417/Positional) - An elegant and colorful location information app for Android with Compass, Clock, Level, Sun, Moon, Trail Marker and many other features.
 - [Heapy/awesome-kotlin](https://github.com/Heapy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.
 - [HighCapable/SweetDependency](https://github.com/HighCapable/SweetDependency) - An easy autowire and manage dependencies Gradle plugin.